Septic Tank Pumping in Varnell, GA

 What should I do before the truck arrives?

-To ensure an efficient service visit, please clear the driveway and the path to the septic tank.
-If you know the location of the tank lids, clearing grass or mulch from on top of them is helpful.
-For safety, please secure all pets indoors or in a fenced area away from the work zone and unlock any necessary gates.
+To ensure an efficient service call, clear the path to the septic tank of any vehicles, trailers, or equipment.
+If you know the location of the tank lids, mark them or clear any brush away.
+Finally, for their safety and the driver's, please secure any pets indoors or in a fenced area away from the work zone.